Human Rights Here blog NNHRR Logo Asser Logo

 Content

 Arguments should be well-founded, well-argued academically and demonstrably relevant for the realisation of human rights in theory and practice.
 The blog contributions should bring an added value and preferably new content to debates related to human rights.
+Submissions that are purely descriptive will not be reviewed favorably.
+Posts should provide relevant background information to make them accessible to readers from outside of the country context of the submission.

 A short bibliographical note, specifying the author’s current affiliation, portrait photo and e-mail address should be provided with the submission.